 The two emblematic scenes of the film shot here are that of the Gladiator’s house which we find in the dramatic episode of the murder of his wife and son and that of the famous finale in which the gladiator caresses the ripe wheat in the Elysian Fields.
-Both these places are easily accessible: the house is located at the entrance of San Quirico d’Orcia and is the Manzuoli Farm, while the Elysian Fields are located right under Pienza in the dirt road that from Pieve di Corsignano descends towards the countryside!
+Both these places are easily accessible: the house is located at the entrance to San Quirico d’Orcia and is the Manzuoli Farm, while the Elysian Fields are located right under Pienza in the dirt road that from Pieve di Corsignano descends towards the countryside!

 Another great movie that has been filmed here is obviously “Under the Tuscan Sun”.
 The main location of the film is the marvelous village of Cortona, but many scenes took place in Montepulciano, in Pienza and in the surrounding countryside.

 Now let’s move on to a true master of world cinema: Franco Zeffirelli.
-Zeffirelli has set some of his cult films in Val d’Orcia.
+Zeffirelli has set many of his cult films in the Val d’Orcia.
 For example “Romeo e Giulietta” was shot in 1968 in Pienza.
-The party in which the two young people know each other is held in the courtyard of Palazzo Piccolomini and many other scenes are divided between Piazza Pio II and Corso Rossellino.
+The party in which the two young people meet each other is held in the courtyard of Palazzo Piccolomini and many other scenes are divided between Piazza Pio II and Corso Rossellino.
 Also “Brother Sun Sister Moon” of 1971 was filmed in Pienza.
 In this film dedicated to San Francesco there are numerous scenes in which the Val d’Orcia and the Sant’Antimo Abbey are the protagonists.